-Peter Katz is Of Counsel to the firm.
-He is a seasoned litigator who draws on his extensive background in private practice as well as federal and state prosecutorial experience.
-Peter focuses his practice on white collar criminal matters.
-He represents whistleblowers related to all types of government fraud, with particular attention to the healthcare and financial industries.
-Peter has extensive experience conducting internal investigations and providing monitoring services arising from fraud, waste, abuse and corruption allegations, particularly in the healthcare and financial arenas.
+Pete is Of Counsel with Calcagni & Kanefsky.
+He is a seasoned litigator who draws on his extensive background in private practice and his federal and state prosecutorial experience.
+Pete focuses his practice on white-collar criminal matters.
+He also represents whistleblowers related to all types of government fraud, with particular attention to the healthcare and financial industries.
+Pete has extensive experience conducting internal investigations and providing monitoring services arising from fraud, waste, abuse, and corruption allegations.

-Prior to joining Calcagni & Kanefsky, Peter was a partner with a boutique criminal defense firm, representing clients in the areas of healthcare fraud and financial fraud, including securities, bank, mortgage, wire and mail fraud.
-Before moving to private practice, Peter served as a trial attorney at the U.S. Department of Justice Fraud Section, where he focused on complex white collar cases and supervised teams on the Health Care Fraud Strike Force.
+Prior to joining Calcagni & Kanefsky, Pete was a partner with a prominent criminal defense firm, representing clients in the areas of healthcare and financial fraud, including securities, bank, mortgage, wire, and mail fraud.
+Before moving to private practice, Pete served as a Trial Attorney with the U.S. Department of Justice, Fraud Section, where he focused on complex white-collar cases and supervised teams on the Health Care Fraud Strike Force.

-Peter served for nearly a decade as an Assistant U.S. Attorney for both the District of New Jersey and the Eastern District of New York.
-He led investigations and prosecutions related to health care, bank, tax, wire, mail and insurance fraud, money laundering, bank robbery, narcotics and weapons trafficking conspiracies, as well as RICO, capital murder, public corruption and obstruction of justice.
+Pete served for nearly a decade as an Assistant U.S. Attorney for both the District of New Jersey and the Eastern District of New York, where he led investigations and prosecutions related to health care, bank, tax, wire, mail, and insurance fraud.
+Pete also prosecuted matters involving money laundering, bank robbery, narcotics, and weapons trafficking conspiracies, as well as RICO, capital murder, public corruption, and obstruction of justice.

-Peter began his legal career as an Assistant D.A. with the Manhattan District Attorney’s Office.
+Pete began his legal career as an Assistant District Attorney with the Manhattan District Attorney’s Office.
 For eight years, he handled varied prosecutions with the Homicide Investigation Unit and the Asian Gang Unit.

-Peter is a frequent lecturer and author on his practice specialties, notably in the areas of health care compliance, government investigations, and state and federal enforcement.
-He maintains an adjunct professor appointment at both Rutgers Law School – Camden, and at Rider University.
-He teaches upper-level courses on Health Care Fraud and Abuse, White Collar and Corporate Crime, Criminal Justice and Rights of the Accused.
+Pete maintains an adjunct professor appointment at both Rutgers Law School – Camden, and at Rider University.
+He teaches upper-level courses on Health Care Fraud and Abuse, White Collar and Corporate Crime, Criminal Justice, and Rights of the Accused.

-Peter is a member of the American Bar Association, the American Health Lawyers Association, Taxpayers Against Fraud, the Eastern District of New York Alumni Association, the District of New Jersey Alumni Association, and is a Hogan-Morgenthau Associate.
+Pete is a member of the American Bar Association, the American Health Lawyers Association, the Eastern District of New York Alumni Association, the District of New Jersey Alumni Association, and is a Hogan-Morgenthau Associate.